denny/ShinyCMS-ruby/README.md

-# ShinyCMS (Ruby version)
+# ShinyCMS

-[ShinyCMS](https://shinycms.org/) is an open-source content management system intended for use by web designers and web developers who want to keep a clear distinction between the markup they create and the content their clients can edit.
+[ShinyCMS](https://shinycms.org/) is an open-source content management system, intended for use by web designers and web developers.
+Page layouts are defined by ERB templates built by a front-end developer (or provided by a theme), with only specific designated pieces of text and images on the page marked as editable by content admins (site owners).

-This version is built in Ruby on Rails, and has support for cloud hosting (Heroku, AWS, etc).
+This version of ShinyCMS is built in Ruby on Rails, and has support for cloud hosting (Heroku, AWS, etc).

-This rewrite started out as as an educational exercise, giving me an opportunity to build a Ruby on Rails application from scratch and largely by myself.
-It's also been nice to have time for proper testing (100% coverage!), regular refactoring, and all the other things I don't get to do enough of at work :)

 ## Features